alacrity-ai/shipwright-survivors/README.md

   - [x] HP bar, shield bar should be graphical and center bottom.
 Graphical hud needed.
   - [x] AI Patrol State, right now all created enemies just bumrush player
 BUGS:
+  - [ ] Dialogue misaligned after tutorial at 1080p in Hub?? or was it 1440p?
-  - [ ] Planets are different sizes and spatial coordinates in different resolutions when switching.
+  - [x] Planets are different sizes and spatial coordinates in different resolutions when switching.
 I believe that the renderers need to re-cache the images.
 Use onresolution change cb.
-  - [ ] Background is different size in different resolutions
+  - [x] Background is different size in different resolutions
   - [ ] Disabling Lighting in settings menu needs to clear lighting canvas
   - [ ] Enemy turrets aim toward mouse location.
 Only player ship should do that, enemy turrets should aim where they are facing.
   - [x] If game is paused, wavespawner becomes misaligned.
 Even though displayed timer countdown pauses and resumes correctly, actual time gets thrown off.